-If you hold a commercial driver’s license (CDL) in Virginia, a conviction for driving under the influence (DUI) or driving while intoxicated (DWI) can devastate your career.
+If you hold a commercial driver’s license (CDL) in Alexandria, VA or Washington, DC, a conviction for driving under the influence (DUI) or driving while intoxicated (DWI) can devastate your career.
 Driving while intoxicated is always dangerous, but even more so if you are operating a commercial vehicle.
 This is because commercial motor vehicles (CMV) are large and heavy, having the power to cause serious damage if such drivers are impaired even in the slightest way.

 - 0.02 milligrams of cocaine